feathery-org/slate/source/index.html.md

 --------- | --------- | -----------
-id | String | The ID of the image to edit from the original step source_url | String | A new image URL
+id | String | The ID of the image to edit from the original step source_url | String | A new image URL asset | Optional String | The name of the image asset to inherit from.
+This asset must belong to the template form's theme.

 Each `video` object contains the following parameters.